waterbycounty

 What's happening with rivers in Carbon County right now?

-Carbon County's primary USGS streamgage on the PRICE RIVER is currently reading 5.53 cubic feet per second.
+Carbon County's primary USGS streamgage on the PRICE RIVER has a pipeline snapshot of 5.53 cubic feet per second.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Carbon County water compare to the Utah average?